Why Does the Dentist Take Blood Pressure?

 Safety Precautions for Dental Treatments

 Accurate blood pressure readings are crucial for dental treatment.
 Consulting with primary care physicians is recommended so the dentist can prevent complications and adjust accordingly.
-Patients with high blood pressure may experience difficulties during treatments and anaesthesia, whereas ones with low blood pressure can experience dizziness or fainting during treatments.
+Patients with high blood pressure may experience difficulties during treatments and anaesthesia, whereas those with low blood pressure can experience dizziness or fainting during treatments.

 Side effects of Blood pressure medication